Teaching

 Practical assessment

-In the six course weeks students are asked to work in small multidisciplinary groups to think, discuss, draw, write and persuade in order to come to a unified solution to the set problem over the course of a few half-days.
+In five out of the six course weeks students are asked to work in small multidisciplinary groups to think, discuss, draw, write and persuade in order to come to a unified solution to the set problem over the course of a few half-days.
 At the end of each week all teams present their solutions to their fellow students and a review panel of studio leaders and stakeholders.

 Other